microsoft/z3guide/website/docs/02 - theories/12 - Regular Expressions.md

 The sort constructor `RegEx` takes as argument a sequence type.
-The set of regular expressions over strings is thus `(RegEx String)`; it is synomumous with the sort `RegLan` defined in the [SMTLIB2 format](http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).
+The set of regular expressions over strings is thus `(RegEx String)`; it is synonymous with the sort `RegLan` defined in the [SMTLIB2 format](http://smtlib.cs.uiowa.edu/theories-UnicodeStrings.shtml).

 # Summary of Operations